INSPIRE: INsight into Statistical Practice, Instruction and REasoning

 What is INSPIRE?

-INSPIRE Course Starts March 29, 2008.
+INSPIRE Course Starts January 10, 2010.
 Register now!!!

-This on-line course is intended for high school teachers new to teaching statistics.
-We will cover the Advanced Placement Statistics curriculum (experimental design, descriptive statistics, inferential statistics) from a teacher's point of view.
-Based on the NSF-funded INsight into Statistical Practice, Instruction and REasoning (INSPIRE), this course was designed by experienced high school AP Statistics instructors and college educators, including former Chief Reader Roxy Peck.
-Participants will study one AP topic each week by doing activities (some of which can be done in the classroom), short self-graded homework exercises, and data analysis exercises.
+This online course covers the advanced placement statistics curriculum (experimental design, descriptive statistics, inferential statistics) from a teacher's point of view.
+Based on the NSF-funded INsight into Statistical Practice, Instruction and REasoning (INSPIRE), the course was designed by experienced high school AP statistics instructors and college educators, including former Chief Reader Roxy Peck.
+Participants study one AP topic each week by doing activities, short self-graded homework exercises, and data analysis exercises.
 "Teaching tips" and other resources are introduced to help teachers prepare students for the AP exam.
+We anticipate that students will need to devote about 10 hours per week to the course, although those with more experience in statistics will be able to spend less time.
+Prerequisite: A bachelor's degree.
+Participants should either be currently teaching a high school statistics course or have recently taught one.
+This is not an introductory statistics course; students interested in introductory statistics should enroll in Statistics XL 10.

 Prerequisite: A bachelor's degree.
 Participants should either be currently teaching a high school statistics course or have recently taught one.